SureD/sured.github.com/about/index.md

 ----

-Now we are trying to build a 3D printing system,if you have some ideas please share with me
+Currently we groups are building a 3D printing system..

 :)